RichardLiu2001/SafeTweet/README.md

 Zoom in to a "hot" area and click a circle to see that individual Tweet, which contains instances of danger such as robberies, assaults, battery, etc.

 ## Danger Identification
-This involves detecting whether or not a Tweet contains a dangerous incident.
+First, SafeTweet detects whether or not a Tweet contains a dangerous incident.

 For example,